chinapedia/wikipedia.abstract.en/Page/Marble.md

 Cultural associations

-Jadwiga_CP.jpg's sarcophagus by Antoni Madeyski, Wawel Cathedral, Cracow]] Detail_of_Sculptural_Relief_on_the_Marble_Door_of_the_Hagia_Sophia_in_Istanbul,_Turkey.jpg on the Marble Door of the Hagia Sophia in Istanbul]] As the favorite medium for Greek and Roman sculptors and architects (see classical sculpture), marble has become a cultural symbol of tradition and refined taste.
+'s sarcophagus by Antoni Madeyski, Wawel Cathedral, Cracow]] on the Marble Door of the Hagia Sophia in Istanbul]] As the favorite medium for Greek and Roman sculptors and architects (see classical sculpture), marble has become a cultural symbol of tradition and refined taste.
 Its extremely varied and colorful patterns make it a favorite decorative material, and it is often imitated in background patterns for computer displays, etc.

 Places named after the stone include Marblehead, Massachusetts; Marblehead, Ohio; Marble Arch, London; the Sea of Marmara; India's Marble Rocks; and the towns of Marble, Minnesota; Marble, Colorado; Marble Falls, Texas, and Marble Hill, Manhattan, New York.
 The Elgin Marbles are marble sculptures from the Parthenon in Athens that are on display in the British Museum.
 They were brought to Britain by the Earl of Elgin.